 The fossils were a big hit at the party and the kids took turns finding them all over the indoor play place we were at.
 Then they took all of the fossils to two buckets we had set out and started opening their fossils to reveal tiny plastic dinos inside.

-DIY Kids Crafts: DIY Dinosaur Fossils
+DIY Dinosaur Fossils Materials

 - 1 cup flour